 This beginner's guide has explained everything there is to know when learning how to buy cryptocurrency online.
 Not only have we discussed the best brokers to complete the purchase with - but we've also explained what risks and potential rewards you need to consider.

 If you're ready to take the leap by investing in a digital currency right now - eToro is the best broker for the job.
-You can invest from just $25 into your chosen crypto asset and the broker supports debit/credit cards and Paypal.
+You can invest from just $25 into your chosen crypto asset and the broker supports a lot of payment methods.
 Additionally, eToro is heavily regulated and offers some of the lowest trading fees in the space.